 United Farm Workers of America

-Begun in 1962 by Cesar Chavez, Dolores Huerta, Gilbert Padilla, and other early organizers, the United Farm Workers of America is the nation’s first enduring and largest farm workers union.
+Begun in 1962 by Cesar Chavez, Dolores Huerta, Larry Itliong, Gilbert Padilla, and other early organizers, the United Farm Workers of America is the nation’s longest enduring farm worker union.
 The UFW continues organizing in major agricultural sectors, chiefly in California.
 The UFW has dozens of union contracts protecting thousands of farm workers, among them agreements with the some of the largest berry, winery, tomato, dairy and mushroom companies in California and the nation.

 History